WASSILY KANDINSKY (1866-1944)

 Color is the sensation that is stimulated in our brain by different wavelengths of light.
 One wavelength will stimulate our perception of red, another orange, another yellow and so on through all the colors of the spectrum.

-Giacomo Balla's beautiful painting of a street lamp is a poetic impression that represents the physical properties of light.
+'Street Light' by Giacomo Balla is a poetic impression that represents the physical properties of light.
 At its center, the bulb burns with a white heat in the darkness of the night.
 Its radiant glow dissolves in concentric waves, each of which diminish in intensity and change color to suggest the different wavelengths of the spectrum.

 RENÉ MAGRITTE (1898-1967)